Inflammaging: What It Is and How It Affects Your Skin and Beauty Routine

 Pretty much any anti-aging skincare product will meet the same general description as one for anti-inflammaging.
 It's about the ingredients, not the product title.

-Anti-Inflammaging Skincare Routine
+How to Build an Anti-Inflammaging Skincare Routine

 If you are going to design an anti-inflammaging skincare routine, it needs to be broken down into a few critical components.
-This can start to feel overwhelming, so remember to think of this as very similar to building an anti-aging skincare routine.

 For anti-inflammaging skincare, the three functional categories you're going to want to target include: